 Please sign or type in your signature to start

-It's important to note that this online signature file is not considered a legally binding electronic signature on it's own without use of the full ApproveMe app or other e-signature software which legally and securely streamline the document signing process.
+It's important to note that this online signature file is not considered a legally binding electronic signature on it's own without use of the full ApproveMe app or another e-signature software which legally and securely streamlines the document signing process.

 Drag and Drop:

-you can add these signature files into your email signature, on your website, social media, and other places on the web.
-You can also add to documents you are faxing to give a personal signature touch.
+You can add these signature files into your email signature, on your website, social media, and other places on the web.
+You can also add them to documents you are faxing to give a personal signature touch.

-you can use it to apply to PDF files, though without the same legally binding nature of an authentic electronic signature with unique digital signature traits.
+You can use your new online signature by applying it to a PDF file, but without the same legally binding nature of an authentic electronic signature with unique digital signature traits.
 You can even apply it to files within Word, Excel, and more.

-you can use this signature file on windows or mac desktops or smartphone/mobile devices.
+You can use your signature file on Windows or Mac desktops as well as smartphones/mobile devices.

-No. There are a number of e-signature laws across the world, such as ESIGN and UETA, which define what constitute a legally binding esignature.
-Just typing a name on a form and clicking submit has several issues that prevent it being upheld in a court of law, these are:
+No. There are a number of eSignature laws across the world, such as ESIGN and UETA, which define what constitutes a legally binding eSignature.
+Just typing a name on a form and clicking submit has several issues that prevent it from being upheld in a court of law, these are:

-- Anyone could type a name on a form - for it to be legally binding there must be a way to prove the typed name belongs to the person it represents.
-For example, in the ApproveMe esignature platform, we use a digital certificate to prove the person signing a document, is who they say they are.
-Digital certificates are issued by certificate authorities (CA); CA's check who you are when they issue the certificate.
+- Anyone could type a name on a form.
+For it to be legally binding, there must be a way to prove the typed name belongs to the person it represents.
+For example, in the ApproveMe eSignature platform, we use a digital certificate to prove that the person signing a document is who they say they are.
+In addition, digital certificates are issued by certificate authorities (CA); CA's check who you are when they issue the certificate.
 The certificate then becomes a digital version of you.

-- When you electronically sign a document online the document needs to be tied to the signature itself.
-This makes sure that if anything changes in the document, for example, someone changes a clause from "I will pay $1000" to "I will pay $100" the change will be spotted.
+- When you electronically sign a document online, the document needs to be tied to the signature itself.
+This makes sure that if anything changes in the document, for example, someone changing a clause from "I will pay $1000" to "I will pay $100", the change will be spotted.

-Simply typing your name into a document cannot tie the signature to the document.
+Simply typing your name into a document cannot tie that typed signature to the document.
 You need to have specialist software like ApproveMe to 'hash' the document content.
-Hashing the document creates a unique 'fingerprint' - if the document changes, you'll be warned as your signature will become invalid and an event of the change will be captured.
+Hashing the document creates a unique 'fingerprint' so that if the document changes, you'll be warned as your signature will become invalid and an event of the change will be captured.

-The introduction of e-signature laws that gave legal weight to electronic signatures added meaning to them.
-E-signature laws such as ESIGN and UETA in the USA, and EU Directive 1999/99/EC in Europe outlined the legal requirements of electronic signatures making them as valid as wet (handwritten) signatures.
+The introduction of eSignature laws that gave legal weight to electronic signatures are what adds meaning to them. eSignature laws such as ESIGN and UETA in the USA, and EU Directive 1999/99/EC in Europe outlined the legal requirements of electronic signatures making them as valid as wet (handwritten) signatures.

 #3: What is the legal difference between a person's initials and signature?

 Adding initials to the pages of a contract is not a legally binding signature that shows you agree to the terms of the contract.
-The addition of initials on a page shows that you have read that page of the document.
-Adding initials is a good tool for preventing the inclusion of pages that have not been agreed – for example after a contract is signed.
-Adding an actual signature (whether ink on paper or electronic signature) is a statement of agreement to the terms and promises of the document / contract.
+The addition of initials on a page show that you have read that page of the document.
+Adding initials is a good tool for preventing the inclusion of pages that have not been agreed on.
+For example after a contract is signed, adding an actual signature (whether ink on paper or electronic signature) is a statement of agreement to the terms and promises of the document/contract.